Dior15/BlueCircuit/README.md

 ### To run

 After cloning the repository into the directory of your choice.
-You will first need a txt file with your API Key for the TMDB API in your root directory named 'apikey.txt'
+You will first need a txt file containing your API Key for TMDB's API in your root directory titled 'apikey.txt'

-Then, to run MovieFlix locally, simply run the MovieFlix.py file in your IDE and access the page by directing your browser to the local IP address displayed in your terminal
+Then, to run MovieFlix locally, simply run the MovieFlix.py file in your IDE and the page should open automatically.
+To exit, CTRL+C the terminal and exit the webpage.

 <div align="center">
   <img src="pictures/setup.png">